Neuroendocrine Cancer Nutrition Series Part 4 – Amines: Food for Thought?

 The effect of biogenic/vasoactive/pressor amines in ‘aged food‘.
 These amines are produced by bacteria during fermentation, storage, or food decay.
 They include beta-phenylethylamine, tyramine, tryptamine, putrescine, cadaverine, spermine, and spermidine, but histamine is most frequently linked to food-related symptoms.

-What are the trigger foods for those with ‘carcinoid syndrome’?
+What are the trigger foods for those with ‘carcinoid syndrome’ and in the case of biogenic amines, for those with catecholamine secreting NETs (pheochromocytoma/paraganglioma)?

 Most frequently reported trigger foods or habits include: